jerryga09/JerryG_BlueStamp_Portfolio/index.md

 # Gesture Controlled Robot
-The Gesture Controlled Robot moves based off a gauntlet someone attaches on their wrist.
-The movements of one's wrist affects the movements of the robot.
+The Gesture Controlled Robot is operated from a gauntlet device someone can wear on their wrist.
+By tilting or rotating the wrist, users can move the robot in all sorts of directions.

 <!---You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: -->
 ```HTML